 No matter how involved you get with your travel theme—a day, a week, or eighteen months, you will have some unforgettable experiences that can never be found on organized “be-back-on-the-bus-in-30-minutes” tours.
-In closing, here is one of my favorites:
+In closing, here are a couple of of my favorites:

 I had just boarded a ferry bound for the Outer Hebrides in Scotland—a five-hour trip.
 I automatically pulled out my knitting bag.